rvesse/airline/docs/guide/practise/workshop.md

 ### So What's Next?

 The user guide which has been linked throughout these slides covers all these topics, plus many more, in lots more detail and examples.
-Find it at http://rvesse.github.io/airline/
+Find it at [http://rvesse.github.io/airline/]()

-Please try it out, post questions, problems etc. at http://github.com/rvesse/airline/issues
+Please try it out, post questions, problems etc. at [http://github.com/rvesse/airline/issues]()

+#### Questions

+Please feel free to ask questions now!

-### Time Allowing...
+#### Time Allowing...

-The remainder of the slides start to dive into more advanced features of the library.
-If we have time we'll take a look at these...
+The remainder of the slides give a quick tour of some of the more advanced features of the library.
+If we have any extra time left we'll take a look at these...

 {% include slide-end.md %}
 {% include slide-start.md %}